pimpcapital/ParallelGit/README.md

 ---------------------
 Git is best at storing changes in many small batches.
 It is very rare to have a commit that updates all files in a repository.
 The size of I/O per request is usually very small compared to the size of the repository.
 Pre-loading everything into memory is usually an overkill for most tasks.

 To minimise I/O and memory usage, ParallelGit loads the minimum necessary data to complete a request.

-Consider a scenario where a branch has the file tree below:
+#### Example

+Imagine a branch with the below file tree in its head commit.
+The task is to read the three `.java` files from this branch.
 ```
 ├──app-core
 │   └──src